Data Sources¶

 Provider: Water Footprint Network (Hoekstra & Mekonnen)

-Description: Monthly blue water availability for 405 GRDC river basins.
+Description: Monthly blue water availability for 405 GRDC river basins, provided alongside blue-water scarcity indicators.

 Access: https://www.waterfootprint.org/resources/appendix/Report53_Appendix.zip